 Sastal Castro Zavala holds a PhD in social work from Laval University.
 She is a case worker at the Immigrant Women’s Shelter (MFI), an instructor at the Regroupement of shelters for women victims of domestic violence (The Housing Network for Women who have Experienced Domestic Violence), and a visiting professor at the PhD program in clinical psychology at the Autonomous University of Yucatan (Mexico).
 She is interested in intersectional and intercultural feminist social intervention with immigrant women.

 Isabelle Côté, Ph.D., holds a doctorate in social work from the University of Montreal.
 She is a professor of social work at Laurentian University in Sudbury where she teaches the theoretical foundations of the practice of social work.
-Her research is inscribed in a critical and feminist perspective and focuses on violence against women and children as well as social intervention.
+Her research draws upon a critical and feminist perspective and focuses on violence against women and children as well as social work practices.
 She is one of the founding members of the FemAnVi Research Collective, as well as the author of the books Les pratiques en maison d’hébergement pour femmes victimes de violence conjugale : 40 ans d’histoire (Practices in Domestic Violence Shelters for Women: 40 years of History) (PUQ, 2018) and Il se prenait pour le roi de la maison!
 Des enfants parlent de la violence conjugale (He thought he was the king of the house!: Children talk about domestic violence) (Remue-Ménage, 2018).

 A sociologist by training, Christine Corbeil was a professor at the School of Social Work at the Université du Québec à Montréal from 1978 to 2008.
 Active member of the Institut de recherches et d’études féministes (IREF-UQAM Institute for Research and Feminist Studies) since its creation in 1990, she was its director from 2001 to 2006.
 Her research interests have focused mainly on feminist discourse and maternity, family-work relationship, feminist intervention and more recently on intersectionality.
 In 1983, she jointly published with Carole Lazure, Gisèle Legault and Ann Pâquet-Deehy: L’intervention féministe : l’alternative des femmes au sexisme en thérapie (Feminist Intervention: Women’s Alternative to Sexism in Therapy).
 In 2002, she co-edited with Francine Descarries a collective work on motherhood, Espaces et temps de la maternité (Time and Space of motherhood).
 In 2010, she published with Isabelle Marchand, L’intervention féministe d’hier à aujourd’hui.
 Portrait d’une pratique sociale diversifiée (Feminist intervention from yesterday to today.
 A portrait of a diversified social practice).
 More recently, she has focused on the intersectional feminist approach, its challenges and issues for the women’s movement.